Select Fitbit devices are up to 23 percent off today

-Select Fitbit devices are on sale, making now a great time to score one for yourself or or for someone in your life that you want to help be healthier.
-Or, just possibly stare at while you eat and watch Netflix as it’s great for telling time.
+Select Fitbit devices are on sale, making now a great time to score one for yourself or for someone in your life that you want to help be healthier.

-Here are Fitbit’s deals:
+Below are Fitbit’s deals:

 - Fitbit Versa 4 Fitness Smartwatch for $199 (save 23%)